 Birds….first of all, I hear the birds.
 I am astonished not just by the variety of pitch and ‘types’ of song, but by the difference in dynamic and projection.
 There are layers and layers of sound: like an impressionist painting, I feel like I am hearing some sort of ‘perspective’ in sound.
 I’m mesmerized by this filigree of intricate patterns around me.
 I try and count them – at least 12 types of bird…maybe more?
 The counting becomes of secondary interest to the sounds and I keep getting lost.
 There’s a ‘Stravinsky’ bird; each ‘block’ of sound, beginning in an identical manner then with what seems like a slight variant to the tail end.
 There is a remarkable consistency of space between each utterance.
 As I listen harder I’ve found a tiny high-pitched bird…the quietest sound…I don’t think I would ever have noticed that.

 I read that in a biophony (the soundscape created by animals) the first layer of sound is often made up of the insects, then the birds, then larger creatures (a dog, sheep, tigers….relevant of course to where you are!)
 I’m finding it hard to hear a blanket sound of insects: perhaps it is dependent on the time of year.
-But when a bee buzzes past me suddenly, it’s as if a tiny de Havilland biplane has entered the space.
-And after half an hour, which feels like 2 minutes, I’m in such a deep state of listening that I’m even aware of my own breathing… my heart pumping blood around my body.
+But when a bee buzzes past me suddenly, it’s as if a small loud helicopter has entered the space.
+And after half an hour, which feels like 2 minutes, I’m in such a deep state of listening that I’m even aware of my own breathing… my own heart pumping blood around my body.

 I’m rewarded with the most spectacular finale I could have wished for.
 No sound at all here; a huge buzzard flies out of the trees, so low and so close to me that I almost instinctively put my left arm out.
 Quickly realizing a) I don’t have my falconer’s glove on and b) its not a trained bird, I’m happy to watch it.
 Buzzards are quite slow fliers and often perch motionless in tree branches where they are almost completely camouflaged before attempting a swoop onto something unsuspecting.
 I’ve seen this buzzard circling around in the sky in this area before now, but it was quite breathtaking to see it so close.
 In the sky, a Buzzard will ‘mew’ but here it was completely silent, and its presence was all the more wonderful for being in the context of my ‘sound sit’.